 Thomas Dowdell another American, had worked in several well-known shoe firms in the States.
 Among them were the Mahoney Brothers of Rochester, NY.
 In Ontario, he, too, went to work for Getty & Scott of Galt.

-- Third Floor: The fitting room.
+- Third Floor: This held the fitting room.
 The machinery here was by Singer, Wheeler and Wilson.
 Here you would have found I. Campbell.
 Audrey Robinson, Gertrude Bell and F. Boulk working in 1913.
-As well as fitters, lasters would also be working on this floor.
+As well, fitters and lasters would be working on this floor.
 Among them were Fred Krause, P. Donovan and C. Hamilton.

 - Second Floor: Here making, treeing and finishing took place.
 Among the employees in 1913 would have been Charles Roth, Alfred Scaldwell, Katie Flaherty